-We’ve found some stylish faces in Hong Kong to give us the lowdown on the hot spots for gents to look fresh
+Men's grooming in Hong Kong made easy: we’ve found some stylish faces in Hong Kong to give us the lowdown on the hot spots for gents to look fresh.

 We can’t help but have little gossip sessions now and then.
-From chats with rising indie music star Snail Mail, and Hong Kong artist Cath Love to model, artist and influencer Alana Tsui, we love finding out what’s up in the city.
-So wee’ve asked some of our friends for their men’s grooming advice, luckily they happen to be some of the most stylish dudes in Hong Kong.
+From chats with rising indie music star Snail Mail, and Hong Kong artist Cath Love to model, artist, and influencer Alana Tsui, we love finding out what’s up in the city.
+So we’ve asked some of our friends for their tips on men’s grooming in Hong Kong, luckily they happen to be some of the most stylish dudes in The 852.

 Men’s grooming in Hong Kong